kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Fig. 6 below, show istio proxy resource consumption, bytes transferred during the test execution time increased from around 10KB/s to 300KB/s in the peak time.
+Fig. 6 shows the Istio proxy resource consumption.
+During the test phase, the transferred amount of data increased from around 10KB/s to 300KB/s in peak time.

-Memory consumption of istio proxy increased from 61MB to 68.7 MB in the peak time, on CPU consumption side, before test started was 0.100 in the peak time the value increased to around 0.170.
+Memory consumption of the Istio proxy increased from 61 MB to 68.7 MB in the peak time.
+CPU consumption increased from 0.100 before the test started, to around 0.170 in peak time.

 Although resource consumption during test execution increased, there are no considerable resource consumption observed.